-- 1. COACHES MANUAL FOR CIAC VOLLEYBALL CONTESTS can be found starting on page 13 of this tournament packet. - 2.
+- 1. COACHES MANUAL FOR CIAC VOLLEYBALL CONTESTS can be found starting on page 13 of this information packet. - 2.
 MEMBER SCHOOLS MUST MAKE EVERY EFFORT TO COMPLETE THEIR SEASON AS SCHEDULED INCLUDING MAKE-UP GAMES.
 ANY EFFORT TO GAIN AN ADVANTAGE IN TOURNAMENT PLAY BY NOT PLAYING A GAME IS UNACCEPTABLE AND IS SUBJECT TO ACTION BY THE CIAC BOARD OF CONTROL.
 CANCELLATION OF ANY REGULAR SEASON CONTEST / MAKE-UP TO PLAY IN A LEAGUE TOURNAMENT WILL NOT BE ALLOWED. - 3.
 CIAC member school athletes in the sport of volleyball may not participate in any outside unapproved tournament(s) or event(s) during the CIAC season.
 The season begins with the first scheduled game and ends with the state championship.
 CIAC rules permit a student-athlete to participate in non-school volleyball activities when their regular season concludes, unless her team is in the CIAC tournament.
 Player's restrictions end when her team is eliminated from the CIAC tournament.
 This includes two on two, three on three, beach volleyball or other similar events/tournaments.
 Participation in such events will result in loss of eligibility for the athlete and possible forfeit of games played by the school in which the athlete played after participating in an outside event. - 4.
 Connecticut Concussion Management See Appendix F - 5.
-Tournament Coaches Attire The following dress requirements are in effect for the 2017 CIAC volleyball tournament.
+Tournament Coaches Attire The following dress requirements are in effect for the 2020 CIAC volleyball tournament.
 NO jeans are permitted during pre-game warm-ups or while on the bench; no head wear is permitted; no shorts are to be worn and t-shirts as an outer garment are not permitted.
 Warm-up suits (with the exception of sweat pants) are permitted. - 6.
 Scrimmages Teams must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
 All sports teams and individual athletes must have a minimum of ten (10) physical/exertional practice days with their school before the date of the first scheduled competition.
 No team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
 Saturdays, Sundays, and holidays may be used unless prohibited by local board policy.
 Sunday practices may be counted to fulfill the 10 day requirement. - 7.
 Teams may schedule twenty (20) games.
-Two of those games may be multi-event tournaments.
-Multi-event tournaments do not count for CIAC tournament qualification. - 8.
+Three of those games may be multi-event tournaments.
+Multi-event tournaments do not count for CIAC tournament qualification.
+Tournaments count as one of the twenty permitted games. - 8.
 Schools are required to have flags available for lines people. - 9.
 Students with Special Needs -- Coaches are reminded to inform contest officials prior to each competition of any students with special needs who could be competing in the contest when his/her disability could impact the individual's performance or the conduct of the competition. - 10.
 Each school is expected to supply a trainer at all neutral site games.
 In the event a school is unable to provide a trainer, contact the opposing school to make arrangements for coverage.
 For the first two rounds and the quarter-finals, the home team is expected to supply athletic trainer coverage. - 11.
-For JV/V or V/JV matches when visitor late: - If visitor arrives late whereby the first match can start no later than 30 minutes after scheduled start time, then JV/V matches played as normal. - If visitor arrives late whereby the first match will start after the 30 minute extended deadline, then the JV match will be three sets of 15, 15, 15 points.
-Teams must still win by 2. - It doesn't matter if host school plays JV or V first, scenarios above apply either way. - A courtesy call from visiting coach/school to the home coach/school is expected.

-- 12. Unmanned Aerial Systems at CIAC-Sanctioned Events The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any person(s) at all CIAC -sanctioned events.
+Unmanned Aerial Systems at CIAC-Sanctioned Events The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any person(s) at all CIAC -sanctioned events.
 This policy includes not only the restricted playing area of the venue(s), but also the physical confines of the entire stadium / field / arena structure.
-For the purpose of this policy, an unmanned aerial system is any aircraft without a human pilot on board. - 13.
-Electronic devices in any form may not be attached to any piece of volleyball equipment during CIAC volleyball contests.
+For the purpose of this policy, an unmanned aerial system is any aircraft without a human pilot on board.